 A 9-plate unit sounds great, but you MUST consider the size of the plates very carefully.
-The truly high end water ionizers will always use plates that have at least 7 inches in length.
+The high-end water ionizers will always use plates that have at least 7 inches in length.
 Electricity is a funny thing and studies have shown that for every inch of length, the ORP and pH of the water can greatly increase.
 A good rule of thumb is if you have 9 plates, you need a minimum of 350 watts of power.

 In addition, we have seen the studies and know that the number of plates as well as plate length is the most important fact when comparing plates, however, some companies advertise that thickness is the most important consideration in order to compensate for plates that are small in length.